Evelyn Temple Emmett: Tasmanian Government Tourist Bureau

-A capable administrator, Emmett was chosen in 1914 to oversee the beginnings of the company's tourism operation.
-His obvious flair and ability for the position led to his appointment as first Director of the newly formed Tasmanian Government Tourist Bureau.
-Emmett was eminently qualified for the job; he was well-educated, personable and articulate, and possessed an extensive knowledge of the state and its history.
-He had grown up in the Tasmanian bush, felt a close affinity with it and drew on his bush experiences throughout his life.
+Emmett was chosen in 1914 to oversee the beginnings of the company's tourism operation.
+This led to his appointment as first Director of the newly formed Tasmanian Government Tourist Bureau.
+Emmett had grown up in the Tasmanian bush, felt a close affinity with it and drew on his bush experiences throughout his life.

-The early years of his directorship were challenging times, as the concept of tourism was still in its infancy and only limited funds were available.
-But Emmett's intimate knowledge of all things Tasmanian allowed him to accurately assess the state's tourist potential.
-He worked tirelessly to lay the foundations of the fledgling industry.
-Whenever tourist numbers for Tasmania fell, he would immediately embark upon a series of promotional tours of the Australian mainland states, using lantern slides and his gift as a skilled public speaker to introduce Tasmania to new markets.
-Such promotion – commonplace today – was then a bold thrust into the tourist marketplace.
-His lectures were invariably well received by packed island and mainland audiences.
+During the early years of his directorship, Tasmania's tourism industry was still developing and had limited funding.
+Emmett used his knowledge of Tasmania to assess the state's potential as a tourist destination and contributed to the development of its tourism promotion activities.
+When tourist numbers declined, he undertook promotional tours of mainland Australia, where he used lantern-slide presentations and public lectures to introduce Tasmania to prospective visitors.
+These presentations attracted audiences in Tasmania and mainland Australia.

 In 1918 Emmett was deputy director of the committee which hosted a French mission to Tasmania.
 In recognition of his work the French government conferred upon him the Palmes d'Officier d'Académie (Ordre des Palmes Académiques) in 1923.